shawnr/practical-javascript-2-webapps/application-architecture/project-application-architecture.md

 ## Stretch Goals

 Stretch goals are provided to gain extra practice and a higher degree of challenge.
 If this work has been straightforward, then we are encouraged to keep pushing.
+There are several more opportunities to improve the organization and structure of this project, so feel free to keep honing it until it is as lean and mean as possible.

 * Abstract the addition of the `&deg; F` formatting on temperatures to a filter used in a common file.
 * Abstract the `formatDate` filter to a common file.